skomik/VariousScripts/README.md

 VariousScripts
 ==============

-Various Ruby scripts - handy and not so much
+Various Ruby scripts for Mac OS X - handy and not so much